Travel Tips for Malawi

 • Muli bwanji? - How are you?

-• Ndili bwino - I'm fine
+• Ndili bwino - I'm fine.

-• Zikomo - Thank you
+• Zikomo - Thank you.

-• Pepani - Excuse me/Sorry
+• Pepani - Excuse me / Sorry.

-• Tsalani bwino - Goodbye
+• Tsalani bwino - Goodbye / Stay well.

-• Muli otani? - What's your name?
+• Dzina lanu ndani? - What is your name?

 Safety & Security